researchios data interception

 With a self-signed certificate installed it may now be possible to intercept SSL connections made by the picky iOS application.

 Not all iOS applications honor HTTP proxy settings.
 In certain situations you may need to rely on the DNS Hijacking approach .
-Unfortunately simply editing /etc/hosts file on the device does not work.
+The traditional approach of editing /etc/hosts file on the device may not work for you depending on the level of access to the device.
 However, it is still possible to manually edit the DNS server entry for WiFi connections and point it to a DNS server that you control:

 In the case of a PPTPD VPN covered above, it is also possible to supply a rogue DNS server by configuring the /etc/ppp/pptpd-options configuration file on the VPN server: